If you find you are worried about meeting your mortgage repayments, Manchester Building Society will try to help you.

 - Starting court proceedings does not necessarily mean that we will repossess your home.
 We will keep trying to solve the problem with you.
 Possession or appointing LPA Receivers in the case of Buy to Let Mortgages is a last resort.

-- Before we repossess your home, we will give you advice about getting in touch with your local authority to see if they can find you somewhere else to live.
+- Before we repossess your home, we will advise you about getting in touch with your local authority to see if they can find you somewhere else to live.

 - Manchester Building Society will only ever repossess a property as a last resort.